mryap/probable-lamp/_posts/2021-06-14-getting-lay-of-the-land-with-sql.md

 A term for what I am doing is known as Querying table metadata in Google BigQuery

-When it comes to query table metadata, there are many potential solutions, ranging from simple view in Google Cloud Console to more Python's [client libraries](https://mryap.github.io/probable-lamp/bigquery/python/2021/06/12/check-dataset-existence-bigquery.html).
+When it comes to query table metadata, there are many potential solutions, ranging from simple view in Google Cloud Console to more involved's Python [client libraries](https://mryap.github.io/probable-lamp/bigquery/python/2021/06/12/check-dataset-existence-bigquery.html).